k0kubun/ruby-jit-challenge/README.md

 ### Instructions

 There are various x86\_64 instructions.
-However, it seems enough to only know about the following instructions to pass tests in this tutorial.
+However, it's enough to use only the following instructions to pass tests in this tutorial.

+For `test/none.rb`, only `mov`, `add`, and `ret` are necessary.

 | Instruction | Description                                 | Example      | Effect     |
 |:------------|:--------------------------------------------|:-------------|:-----------|